Published on May 11th, 2021 | by Ruben0

 The story behind their sherry begins with Ángel Zamorano Corrales, who started from scratch as an almacenista in 1974, acquiring an empty warehouse in the Calle San Francisco Javier in Jerez and filling it with excellent casks taken over from different bodegas in the area (the now lost Bodegas Cuvillo for instance, as well as young wines from Domecq and Osborne among others).
 Zamorano never marketed wine himself but supplied Fino to other bodegas.
 In 2006 he decided to quit the sherry business and to sell his bodega to Juan Piñero, a businessman from Sanlúcar.

-A total of around 450 butts of young Fino (merely 2-3 years) were resting in the bodega, distributed over two buildings.
-Consulting oenologist Ramiro Ibáñez took 65 butts apart (the smallest building) and let them age further.
+A total of around 450 butts of young Fino (merely 2-3 years) were resting in the bodega, distributed over two buildings but operated as one solera system.
+Consulting oenologist Ramiro Ibáñez decided to let 65 butts (the smallest building) age further.
 The solera was refreshed only occasionally and once the wine got to 7-8 years of age, it was brought to the market and baptized Fino Camborio, the name of another well-known wine from the lost bodegas Fernando A de Terry.
-Piñero had acquired the legal rights to this brand years before, but except for the name the wines had nothing in common.
+Piñero had acquired the legal rights to this brand years before, but except for the name the wines have nothing in common.

 Camborio divided into two soleras: AZ and PS